tpbnick/docs/docs/py-functions.md

 greet_user('jesse')
 ```
-Entering `greet_user('jesse')` calls `greet_user()` and give the function the information it needs to execute the `print()` call.
+Entering `#!py greet_user('jesse')` calls `#!py greet_user()` and give the function the information it needs to execute the `#!py print()` call.
 The function acceptsthe name you passed it and displays the greeting for that name:
 ```
 Hello, Jesse!
 ```
 ### Arguments and Parameters
 In the preceding `greet_user()` function, we defined `greet_user()` to require a value for the variable `username`.
 Once we called the function and gave it the information (a person's name), it printed the right greeting.

 The variable `username` in the definition of `greet_user()` is an example of a *parameter*, a piece of information the function needs to do its job.
-The value `'jesse'` is `greet_user('jesse')` is an example of an *argument*.
+The value `#!py 'jesse'` is `#!py reet_user('jesse')` is an example of an *argument*.
 An argument is a piece of information that's passed from a function call to a function.
 When we call the function, we place the value we want the function to work with in the parenthese.
-In this case the argument `'jesse'` was passed to the function `greet_user()`, and the value was assigned to the parameter `username`.
+In this case the argument `#!py 'jesse'` was passed to the function `greet_user()`, and the value was assigned to the parameter `username`.

 ## Passing Arguments
 Because a function definition can have multiple parameters, a function call may need multiple arguments.
 You can pass arguments to your functions in a number of ways.
 You can use [*positional arguments*](https://docs.nicklyss.com/py-functions/#positional-arguements), which need to be in the same order as the parameters were written; *keyword arguements*, where each argument consists of a variable name and a value; and lists and dictionaries of values.